codurance/site/_posts/2018-06-17-frontend-outside-in.md

 If you didn't before, you might want to check the final solution, it is in [this repository](https://github.com/nachogarcia/learning-outside-in).

 Keep in mind that this solution is one of many to solve our needs.
-You can use many other frameworks like [Cypress](https://www.cypress.io/) or [Protractor](https://www.protractortest.org/) whith their advantages and disadvantages.
+You can use many other frameworks like [Cypress](https://www.cypress.io/) or [Protractor](https://www.protractortest.org/) with their advantages and disadvantages.